Electricity price statistics

-Figure 4 shows the percentage change in electricity prices for household consumers including all taxes and VAT in national currency from the first half of 2019 to the first half of 2020.
+Figure 4 shows the percentage change in electricity prices for household consumers including all taxes and VAT from the second half of 2019 to the second half of 2020.
 For comparison purposes and for calculating the aggregates, the average exchange rates of national currencies were used.
-For energy prices, comparing year on year, instead from semester on semester, is most meaningful to avoid seasonal effects.
-Year on year, total prices fell in sixteen (16) EU Member States.
+For energy prices, comparing year on year, instead of semester on semester, is most meaningful to avoid seasonal effects.
+Year on year, total prices fell in fourteen EU-27 Member States.
 The biggest increase is observed in Estonia (50.2 %), followed by Sweden (49.3 %) and Cyprus (35.7 %).
 Energy and supply costs mainly drove the reduction in the Netherlands, where the refund (allowance) increased.
-The cost of energy was the main factor for price reduction in Latvia, Slovenia, Sweden and Estonia.
-Lithuania (13.6 %) and Poland (12.9 %) demonstrated the highest percentage increase in price.
-Cost of energy was the main driver for these increases.
+All components except the environmental taxes contributed to the decrease in Cyprus.
+Luxembourg (10.3 %) and Poland (9.7 %) recorded the highest relative price increase.
+All components contributed to these increases.

 In Map 1, electricity prices for household consumers in the first half of 2022 are shown in purchasing power standard (PPS), grouping the available countries in six categories, with electricity price categories ranging from above 26.9 PPS per 100 kWh to below 15.3 PPS per 100 kWh.
 The final burden for the consumer depends on their own consumption.
 Electricity prices based on purchasing power standard were highest in Romania (44.6) and Czechia (38.9).
 The lowest electricity prices based on the purchasing power standard were observed in the Netherlands (5.2) and Malta (14.6).